September 16, 2017

 Headliner: Dr. Judy Bowers, Florida State University

-, Professor of Choral Music Education at Florida State University, teaches undergraduate and graduate courses in choral music education, as well as conducting the Women’s Glee Club, a performing group that also provides Adopt-A-Choir and Study-Buddy partnerships with area secondary public school choirs.
-She has received multiple university Excellence in Teaching awards at FSU, and has been awarded the Wayne Hugoboom Distinguished Service Award from the state ACDA Chapter of Florida.
-As a choral educator, she is an active conductor of all-state and honor choirs across the United States and Canada, and in 2014 conducted the East Africa Middle School Choral Festival in Tanzania.
-Bowers frequently presents workshops and clinics for teachers, and her research interests include developmental choral groups and community learning partnerships; he most recent partnership pairs FSU glee club singers with women in the Gadsden Correctional Facility (MTC Glee) for a concert each semester.
-Bowers has publications in JRME and CRME, and has contributed multiple chapters to textbooks devoted to middle school choral topics.
+, current holder of the Emy-Lou Biedenharn Chair in Music Education at the University of Louisiana, Monroe, is known for creating community learning partnerships that focus on teacher preparation goals.
+Bowers plans to address professional development at ULM for undergraduate music majors, contribute to creation of a summer graduate music program for teachers, and reach out to partner with public schools for shared projects and undergraduate field experiences.
+She accepted this position after 27 years of teaching undergraduate and graduate courses in choral music education at Florida State University.
+Bowers has received multiple Excellence in Teaching awards at FSU,and has been awarded the Wayne Hugoboom Distinguished Service Award from the state ACDA Chapter of Florida.
+As a choral educator, she is an active conductor of all-state and honor choirs across the United States and Canada, and in2014 conducted the East Africa Middle School Choral Festival in Tanzania.
+Bowers frequently presents workshops and clinics for teachers, and her research interests include developmental choral groups and community learning partnerships; the most recent partnership paired university glee club singers with women in the Gadsden Correctional Facility (MTC Glee) for shared rehearsals and a concert each semester.
+Bowers has professional research publications in JRME and CRME, and has contributed multiple chapters to textbooks devoted to middle school choral topics.
 Professor Bowers holds music degrees from Louisiana State University (Ph.D.) and Texas Tech University (B.M.E.).
-From 1990-2000, she led the Capital Children’s Choir program at FSU and subsequently developed a community service partnership between university music students and an urban middle school.
-This collaboration has provided additional music ensembles for the middle school while also enriching the teacher preparation experiences of the university students.
-In June 2014, Bowers was named a Lowell Mason National Music Education Fellow and was inducted into this society by the National Association for Music Education in Washington D.C.
+In June 2014, Judy Bowers was named a Lowell Mason National Music Education Fellow and was inducted into this society by the National Association for Music Education in Washington D.C.

 Judy Bowers’ Sessions